davidclarke-au/markdown-cv/index.md

 *Past 3 years.
 Asterisks indicate student lead authors.*

 `2018`
 **D. M. Whipp**, I. Coutand, B. Bookhagen, D. Grujic, and T. A. Ehlers.
 Whence the age?
 Use of numerical models to extract the record of tectonic and erosional processes in detrital thermochronometer data.
-Proceedings of the 16th International Conference on Thermochronology, Quedlinburg, Germany, 17-21 September 2018.
+Proceedings of the 16th International Conference on Thermochronology, Quedlinburg, Germany, 17-21 September 2018 (**invited**).

 A. Koptev, T. Ehlers, M. Nettesheim and **D. Whipp**.
 Impact of 3D subduction geometry and crustal rheology on deformation at orogen syntaxes: Insights from thermo-mechanical modelling. *Geophysical Research Abstracts*, 20, EGU2018-8463-1, 2018.